WiseMind: a knowledge-guided multi-agent framework for accurate and empathetic psychiatric diagnosis

 Based on this action, the RA transitions to the next relevant node in the knowledge graph: $v_{t+1} = T(v_t, a_t, G)$, where $T(\cdot)$ is the state transition function defined by the structural relationships in the SKG.

-The \textbf{Emotional Mind Agent (EA)} functions as the therapeutic communicator of the system, focusing on building rapport .
-While the RA determines \textit{what} information to gather, the EA determines \textit{how} to elicit it empathically.
+The EA functions as the therapeutic communicator of the system, focusing on building rapport.
+While the RA determines what information to gather, the EA determines how to elicit it empathically.
 The EA formulates natural language that achieves multiple therapeutic goals: eliciting necessary diagnostic information, maintaining appropriate emotional tone, building rapport, and adapting to the patient's unique communication style.

 Formally, the EA computes the next utterance $q_{t+1}$ as: $q_{t+1} = Q(v_{t+1}, a_t, D, G)$, where $Q(\cdot)$ is the generation function that considers the diagnostic target node $v_{t+1}$ (selected by the RA), the RA's action $a_t$, dialogue history $D$, and relevant content from the SKG $G$ to construct a contextually appropriate and empathic question.